cdesouza02/Lab-Notebook/Agenda-Weekly/Summer_2025_Agenda.md

 	- how to separate the 16S and ITS2 when I used same indexing primers
 	- cutadapt with the primers

-Aug
+Aug 25-29
-- [ ] run pcr with products that just came in, see if still good to use
+- [ ] run pcr with products that just came in, see if still good to use (tues)
+- [ ] last edits on fulbright
+- [ ] email recommenders
+- [ ] book interview
+- [ ] unity
+	- delete split_reads and try again with cutadapt actually trimming
+- [ ] email cci
+- [ ] send sarah which flights to book them

 Aug 18-21
 - [x] mk dir .conda in work and recreate BEL_immune